isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Media Club.md

 Monday: 3:30-5:30pm

-\*Additional sessions will be organised for selected students for the preparation of various events.Sessions are subject to change in 2023.
+\*Additional sessions will be organised for selected students for the preparation of various events.Sessions are subject to change.

 #### Achievements and Highlights 2023